Samkth123/KTH-md/Skalbar funktionell prog/Lecture notes typ lecture 7-8 eller något.md

 function that takes bank in and check total money of bank defn total-money

-; Naive version - get the value, update it, then push it back
+; Naive version - get the value, update it, then push it back ; doing it from many threads, so one picks form bank and does transfer, but the threads ignore each other - therefore we need logging
 (dotimes [_ 10]
 	(future)
 )

+;Intermediate version: can we understand when things go ; instead of doing reset, we can do logging. ex compare-and-set! which is only set new value if old value is what i want it to be.
+Here we need to have the old value of the bank

+;the s